opencrvs/infrastructure/examples/dev/README.md

    ```
    In your github repository you should see a self-hosted runner under settings/actions/runners

-## Prepare environment file
+## Prepare inventory file

 1. Go to `infrastructure/server-setup/inventory` folder
-2. Create file that match with your environment name, e/g if your environment name is `dev` then file name should be `dev.yml`
+2. Create configuration file for your dev VM, name should match with GitHub environment name, e/g if your environment name is `dev` then file name should be `dev.yml`.
+See example.
 3. Commit your changes
-4. Wait few minutes for update-envs workflow to complete
+4. Make sure update-envs workflow completed before moving to the next section.

 Configuration file example:
 ```yaml
 all: